jimilinuxguy/SENG6270-Photoproessing/README.md

 Unit tests can be ran by issuing "phpunit TestFileName.php" in the tests/ directory.

 For additional information on installing composer see the [composer documentation](https://getcomposer.org/doc/01-basic-usage.md).
 For information on writing PHPUnit tests see the [phpunit documentation](https://phpunit.de/manual/current/en/)

+Composer installation instructions can be found here for [Windows](https://getcomposer.org/doc/00-intro.md#installation-windows) users and here for the rest of us [cool guys](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) running linux, unix or mac.